Computed Tomography (CT) - Chest

 Many scanners are fast enough to scan children without sedation.
 In special cases, children who cannot hold still may need sedation.
 Motion may cause blurring of the images and degrade image quality the same way that it affects photographs.

-If a contrast material is used, it will be injected into a vein shortly before scanning begins.
+If your exam uses a contrast material, the nurse or technologist will inject it into a vein shortly before scanning begins.

 Next, the table will move quickly through the scanner to determine the correct starting position for the scans.
 Then, the table will move slowly through the machine for the actual CT scan.
 Depending on the type of CT scan, the machine may make several passes.